top of page

 We offer two ways to connect, depending on your teen’s comfort level.

-• Best for: Teens seeking consistent peer support within a small-group, low-pressure dialogue.
+• Best for: High School Teens (14-18) seeking consistent peer support within a small-group, low-pressure dialogue.
+Ages

 • The Goal: To foster comfort, trust, and meaningful dialogue around personal challenges in a predictable environment.